 Regardless of which one you choose, all Trailblazer trips have a cost of $125.
 For descriptions of each of our trips please visit https://une.universitytickets.com/.

-Once you have received your confirmation email from our office, you will find links to the housing contract and various required forms which will need to be completed prior to your Orientation Session.
+Once you have received your confirmation email from the housing office, you will find links to the housing contract and various required forms which will need to be completed prior to attending Fall Orientation.

 Parking permits are purchased through the Office of Safety and Security.
 Residential and commuting students bringing their cars to campus are required to purchase a parking permit.